-The University of Worcester, Halesowen and Herefordshire and Ludlow College have an Equal Opportunities Policy, together with equality schemes and action plans promoting equality in relation to race, disability, gender, age and sexual orientation.
+The University of Worcester, Coleg Gwent and Herefordshire and Ludlow College have an Equal Opportunities Policy, together with equality schemes and action plans promoting equality in relation to race, disability, gender, age and sexual orientation.
 Progress in implementation is monitored by the Equality and Diversity Committee.
+The Disability Service within Student Services within the University provides specialist academic and other support on a one to one basis, makes recommendations for reasonable adjustments to teaching and assessment based on individual need and works with disabled students to allow them to manage their own learning development.

-Disability & Dyslexia Support within Student Services at the University provides specialist academic and other support on a one to one basis, makes recommendations for reasonable adjustments to teaching and assessment based on individual need and works with disabled students to allow them to manage their own learning development.
+The following roles, activities and documents provide support for both the Certificate in Higher Education level 4 and Foundation Degree at level 5, students in the Institute of Health and Society:

-The following roles, activities and documents provide support for students of both the Certificate in Higher Education level 4 and Foundation Degree at level 5:
+- Induction programme including inputs from course team, Registry and other student services - Academic Group Lead, Program Lead and Course Leader. - Work based learning supervisor and mentors in practice to support work-based learning - A nominated Personal Academic Tutor to provide pastoral support, academic advice and quidance, and assistance with PDP, as appropriate - Course Handbook - Module outlines which include module code, module title, level, planned teaching activity, attendance requirements, assessment brief, assessment criteria and reading lists - Learning and study guides, including Work Based Learning Handbooks for students and mentors. - Information and Learning Services (ILS) provide library, IT, media and print support and provides an Information and Enquiry Desk and Study Guides - Student Services provide a range of support including programme advisers, finance, welfare and accommodation advice, and additional Study Guides - Student representation on Course Management Committee to address course-wide issues (StARs) - Registry Services and the student online learning environment (SOLE page) provides details of modules, registration and results

-- Induction programme including inputs from course team, Registry and other student services - Head of Department, Course Leader and Module Leads to support learning, teaching and offer guidance. - Work based learning tutors and mentors in practice to support work-based learning. - A nominated Personal Academic Tutor to provide pastoral support, academic advice and guidance, as well as assistance with Personal Development Plans, as appropriate. - Course Handbook - Module outlines which include module code, module title, level, planned teaching activity, attendance requirements, assessment brief, assessment criteria and reading lists - Learning and study guides, including Work Based Learning Handbooks for students and mentors. - Library Services provide library, IT, media and print support and provides an Information and Enquiry Desk and Study Guides - Student Services provide a range of support including programme advisers, finance, welfare and accommodation advice, and additional Study Guides - Student course representation on Course Management Committee to address course-wide issues (Course Reps) - Registry Services and the student online learning environment (SOLE page) provides details of modules, registration and results - Student and academic support, representation and social networking via the Students' Union.
+Student and academic support, representation and social networking via the Students' Union.